xubowenhaoren/e-mission-integrity-detect/README.md

 # e-mission-integrity-detect
-Have the App to collect accelerometer and gyroscope data at background, and send collected data into server.
+Have the App to collect accelerometer and gyroscope data at background, and send collected data into the phone UserCache.